io10-0x/allauditnotesandreports/ThunderLoanauditnotes.md

 >     uint256 public constant FEE_PRECISION = 1e18;

 The < means that this was a line in the first contract that wasnt in the second.
 The > means that this was a line in the second contract that wasnt in the first.
 Very useful tool and you should use this where necessary.

-# 10 DO NOT LEAVE ANY STONE UNTURNED.
-MONEY IN EVERY LINE OF CODE.
-YOUR JOB IS TO BRING IT OUT

-This is an extension of point 8 about diving deep into the maths of any protocol.
-In the same sense, you need to dive deep into every line you dont understand.
-If you see any line in the code that looks/seems confusing, your brain tends to try to ignore/come back to it.
-This CANNOT happen under any circumstance.
-You need to understand the code like you wrote it and this includes every single part of the code.
-Anything that seems strange is one of 2 things for you.
-Something to add to learning points in the notes.md or a bug and you cannot afford to miss either.
-This is as important as diving into the maths of any protocol.
-Think about it like this.
-There is money in every line of code you read.
-Your job is to bring it out